-Allow for expenses including business and content insurance, supplies, licenses and permits, utilities such as electricity and gas, marketing, repairs and maintenance.
+Allow for expenses including business and contents insurance opens in new window, supplies, licenses and permits, utilities such as electricity and gas, marketing, repairs and maintenance.

-Many people invest their own savings in their new coffee shop venture but there are alternative sources of funding available.
-You can borrow up to £25,000 as an unsecured loan via Start Up Loans.
-What is a Start Up Loan.
+Many people invest their own savings in their new coffee shop venture but there are alternative sources of funding available opens in new window.

 Create a coffee shop business plan